- 1 Controls

 One of the first things you will want to build is a house for yourself to keep your items safe and protect you from the wild.
 It can be a simple structure with a few wooden walls to start.
 Building floor tiles allows you to keep items on the ground, otherwise those items decay after 10 minutes.
+It’s optional to build floor tiles under your walls.
 If you have enough gold you can rent a house in Market Square to keep your things safe, and then you don’t have to keep your walls repaired.

 Roads make players walk faster while traveling on them.
 It’s nice to have a road from your house to an area with resources.
 Roads and empty floor tiles decay over time depending on their quality.
 Floor tiles wont decay unless they are next to a non-blocking nature tile or cave wall.

 Structures take about four hits to destroy by the player who built them, but much longer if taking damage from other players.
 If someone builds a structure directly next to your structure you can destroy it as if it was your own.